Top 12 Database Designer Skills to Put on Your Resume

 6. MongoDB

-MongoDB is a NoSQL database that uses a document-oriented data model, allowing for flexible schemas and easy scalability, making it ideal for handling large volumes and variety of data in modern web applications.
+MongoDB is a NoSQL database that uses a document-oriented model, allowing flexible schemas and easy horizontal scaling for modern applications.

 Why It's Important